supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ![auth react module](./images/auth_component_supertokens-auth_react_sourcemap.png)

+We can see that most of size of the first bundle is occupied by the `supertokens-auth-react`, its dependencies and `react-router-dom`.

 Chunk 2

 ![auth website module](./images/auth_component_supertokens_website_sourcemap.png)

-We can see that most of size of the first bundle is taken by the `supertokens-auth-react`, its dependencies and `react-router-dom`.

-The size of the second bundle is occupied by the `supertokens-website`.
+Most of size of the second bundle is occupied by the `supertokens-website`.

-It makes sense that the `supertokens-website` package is in the auth bundle but the question which arises is that, why is it bundled separately?
+It makes sense that the `supertokens-website` package is in the auth bundle since `supertokens-auth-react` has a dependency on `supertokens-auth-react`, but the question which arises is that, why is it bundled separately?

-To answer this question we will need to take a look at the home component.
+To answer this question we will need to take a look at the home bundle.

 #### Home bundle